fragile2023/Elsewhere/serres_BirthOfPhysics.md

 But:

-Modern science: Bacon (command Nature by obeying it), Descartes (we are masters & possessors) the contract (foedor naturae) is broken; the battle resumes: the Nautre is adversary –> the law of the hunt; check & mate
+Modern science: Bacon (command Nature by obeying it), Descartes (we are masters & possessors) the contract (foedor naturae) is broken; the battle resumes: the Nature is adversary –> the law of the hunt; check & mate

 Method: strategy, no longer contract; a tactics and not a pact, a game to the death and not an act of coitus (the wolf and the lamb)

 decisions: contractual pact? or military strategy? which one as conditions of possibilities of science?
 Nature: enemy or slave?
 Adversary or partner?
 Partner in Contract? the decision has consequences

-Western Science following the wight of power;
+Western Science following the weight of power;

 ## p115